We Rose Up Slowly

 We Rose Up Slowly is a 1964 painting by Roy Lichtenstein.
-Materials includes oil and magna on two canvas panels.
+Its materials consist of oil and magna on two canvas panels.
 The painting measures 68 in x 92 in.
-It was exhibited at the Art Institute of Chicago. and Centre Pompidou.
-It is in the collection of the Museum für Moderne Kunst.
+It was previously exhibited at the Art Institute of Chicago and Centre Pompidou.
+It is currently in the collection of the Museum für Moderne Kunst.

 Description

 Laura Barnett of The Guardian wrote that the painting depicts "two all-American archetypes — a handsome man, a luscious blonde — in a steamy embrace."
 The painting is adapted from a panel in the romance comic Girls' Romances #81 (National Periodical, Jan.
 1962).